steffendx/GoNorthWiki/Evne.md

  * **Save & distribute fields to skills**: This button is only available if you are working on a template.
 By pressing this button the template will be saved and all new fields will be distributed to all skills based on this template.
 Please note: If you delete a field from a skill and distribute the fields of the template this field will be added again.
  * **Add field**: This drop down list allows you to add a new field to the current skill or template.
 You can choose between a single line text field, multi line text field and, a number field, a dropdown field and a field group.
 After selecting a field type you must provide a name of the field and add it to the skill or template.
  * **Mark as implemented**: This button will only be available if the current user is an implementation status tracker and working on a skill.
 If the current skill is not implemented you can click on this button to see the changes to the skill and flag it as implemented.
 If the current skill is already implemented this button will be labeled with implemented and be disabled.
+ * **Export Template**: Allows you to customize the export template of the current object.
+See [Export Templates](/steffendx/GoNorth/wiki/ExportTemplates) for more details.
+ * **Export**: This button will give you a dropdown list with additional functionality, all part of exporting the skill:
+    * **Script**: This will export the skill as a script based on the existing [Export Templates](/steffendx/GoNorth/wiki/ExportTemplates)
+    * **JSON**: This will export the skill as a JSON file
+    * **Language File**: This will export the used language keys and their value as a language file based on the existing language file template
+    * **Export snippets**: This will open a dialog that allows you to customize the export snippets of the skill.
+See [Export Snippets](/steffendx/GoNorth/wiki/Export-Snippets) for more details.
+    * **Regenerate Language Keys**: This will refresh all language keys.
+You can find more details on the [Export](/steffendx/GoNorth/wiki/Export) page.
  * **Delete**: Allows the user to delete the skill or template.

 ### Image